susanpallmann/solar-system-model/README.md

 	caption: 'Although Pluto is now considered a dwarf planet rather than a full planet, I included it to make my model feel more nostalgic. :)'
 }
 ```

+#### Scaling
+As mentioned, many variables of this model are not to scale with each other.